 It’s still in use today but isn’t open to the general public.
 However, if you were a cliff rail fanatic and were eager to take a look, a small piece can be seen from the harbour.

 17. It was re-fortified with pillboxes in the Second World War

 The Second World War saw big changes for many great families and most of the properties were all transformed to focus on the war effort.

-On St Michaels Mount, a series of pillboxes were installed on the banks of the island on fear of German invasion.
+On St Michaels Mount, a series of pillboxes were installed on the banks of the island for fear of German invasion.

-A pillbox was a concrete or brick lookout which was used for soldiers as a base.
+A pillbox was a concrete or brick lookout that was used for soldiers as a base.

 They would have a series of loopholes in order to shoot weapons out of.

 Many of these pillboxes can still be seen today on the shores of St Michaels Mount in the tropical gardens!

 18. The St Aubyn’s gifted St Michaels Mount to the National Trust in 1954